 - Your credit rating is also a major factor in the interest rate you’ll get when refinancing a loan.
 Even if the credit inquiry from your loan application does slightly lower your credit score for a short period, it will almost certainly be worth the savings resulting from a reduced interest rate.
 Again, you shouldn’t be too concerned about the possibility that you could get a better rate in the future when your rating improves.
 However, if you know you’re going to pay off a debt in the next few months that would improve your rating, it might be better to wait until then to refinance.

 Refinance your loans with Figure

 Figure can help you refinance your student loans, and with our option, you can apply in minutes using our online form.
-We don’t have any prepayment or origination fees, and we also offer up to 12 months in forbearance.
 If you’re looking for a simpler way to consolidate all of your student loans into a single payment, our student loan refinancing option can help.